Best Books From 2021

 Book Summary

 This novel is a book-within-a-book.
 Billy Summers is a former Marine sniper and Iraq war vet turned hitman who only kills “bad people.”
 He’s taking one last job before retiring that requires him to go undercover as a writer named David Lockridge.
 Under his assumed author name, he rents office space in the small town of Red Buff.
-At book alternates between Billy’s real-life and the fictional memoir that he is penning which tells his backstory.
+The story alternates between Billy’s real-life and the fictional memoir that he is penning, which tells his backstory.

 The Book Girls Say…

-While this novel does contain a lot of violence, it’ is’s squarely crime fiction and not King’s typical horror genre.
+While this novel does contain a lot of violence, it is squarely crime fiction and not King’s typical horror genre.
 However, reviewers say that he’s tucked lots of Easter eggs throughout the story that long-time King horror fans will enjoy.

 Nature of Fragile Things book cover